How To Dress Baby For Sleep: The Complete Guide

 Also, babies have what’s called the startle (or Moro) reflex, which can make their limbs move when they’re sleeping.
 This is where the swaddle blanket comes in handy: It holds your little one’s arms and legs in place so these movements don’t wake them.

-Newton Baby’s Organic Swaddle Blankets are made with breathable, soft cotton to keep your baby safe and comfortable while they drift off to sleep,
+Look for swaddle blankets made from breathable, soft cotton to keep your baby safe and comfortable while they drift off to sleep,

 Always swaddle your baby whenever they’re going to sleep, so this includes daytime sleep and nighttime sleep.
 However, you won’t swaddle your baby forever.
 Once your little one starts rolling over, it’s time to stop swaddling them because it can pose a safety risk.